awglyde/Secure-FileShare-System/README.md

 - User can only see files of groups they are in.

 ### TODO:
-* Update writeup, update diagrams with new implementation
 * Fix bug:
     Add a file, then download file.
 Then try to delete.
 Delete fails However, if we add a file, then delete file, delete succeeds.
-* Add password checking on server side (in the encryption suite) Greater than 8 characters
-    Must contain special characters
-    Cant be username
 * Disconnect user after 3 tries.
 Keep a variable mapped to username or public key on group server
 * Remove Session Key when user disconnects